The world’s best long course triathletes will be taking to the hot and tough Las Vegas course for the third year in a row this forthcoming weekend.

 Like the fellas, the women’s field will have to contend with current Ironman 70.3 World Champion Leanda Cave, who also happens to be the Ironman World Champ.
 Cave hasn’t had a stellar year in terms of results – but historically she hasn’t really every dominated throughout the year.
 She has shown, however, that she’s ready to go for September/October onslaught.
 Not having started in Hy-Vee last weekend, and with minimal racing under her belt this year, she comes in somewhat under the radar, with some folks asking questions about her fitness.
 Time will tell.

 What we do know, however, is that Cave was very soundly beaten in August at the Boulder 70.3 by 2011 Ironman 70.3 World Champion, Melissa Hauschildt.
 Hauschildt has been untouchable this year on the 70.3 Circuit.
 In fact, her ‘worst’ result this season was her barnstorming second-placing last weekend at the Hy-Vee Elite US Championships, behind Emma Moffatt.
 Based on her form, it’s hard to see Melissa being beaten this weekend.
-That being said, she will have to face a very tough field to do get the W.
+That being said, she will have to face a very tough field to do get the W. Check out an interview with Melissa.

 American Heather Jackson has been a force on the 70.3 Circuit for a couple of years now.
 With an ice-hockey background, she’s got amazing leg strength which she has used well on hilly courses, such as Wildflower, to great effect.
 She took third here last year and will return as a favourite.